 As with other searches, you can combine exception search terms with any other terms, e.g., for finding contacts that have associated cases but are not parts of any campaigns (via the Campaign Member object).

 Quantified searchSuppose you have a main object A that has a one-to-many relationship to a secondary object B, such as the Account object has to the Opportunity object.
 Suppose further that you want to find records in object A based on a condition on object B. Less abstractly, suppose we want account records for which the opportunity stage is "Closed Won".
 Normally, this would mean that we want all account records that have at least one corresponding opportunity whose stage is "Closed Won".
 But Apsona lets us go further, and use a quantifier on the secondary (Opportunity) field.
 So we can (for example) ask for Account records all of whose opportunity records have stage "Closed Won."
-To examine this idea in a bit more detail, consider the screen shot below.
+Consider the screen shot below.
 The first term in the filter requires that only Accounts with two or more Opportunity records must be shown, since we are asking for Opportunity record count.
 The second term adds the quantifier constraint.

 - If we select "at least one record", we're saying that an Account record should be retrieved only if it has at least one corresponding Opportunity whose Stage is Closed Won.
 In other words, any Account record that doesn't have any Closed Won Opportunities would not qualify.